Tim Skold: KMFDM and MDFMK

 After a short-lived solo career, Skold joined KMFDM in 1997.
 His first involvement with KMFDM was on the album Symbols.
 He wrote and sang the song "Anarchy", which became a hit in clubs, and spawned subsequent remixes of the track done by Skold himself.
 His next album with KMFDM, Adios, was released in 1999.
-Skold took a more prominent role in the band, not only as co-vocalist, co-writer, and bassist, but also as producer, engineer, and programmer, alongside KMFDM's founder Sascha Konietzko.

-Due to turmoil within the band, Konietzko and Skold ended KMFDM in 1999, and restarted as MDFMK the following year.
+Skold took a more prominent role in the band, not only as co-vocalist, co-writer, and bassist, but also as producer, engineer, and programmer, alongside KMFDM's founder Sascha Konietzko.Due to turmoil within the band, Konietzko and Skold ended KMFDM in 1999, and restarted as MDFMK the following year.
 They released one album, MDFMK, released in 2000 by Universal Records.
 The band, including Lucia Cifarelli (formerly of Drill), took on a more "futuristic" sound, which contained less of the industrial rock KMFDM was known for, and added a mix of drum & bass, trance and europop, primarily in a production style leaning towards "electronica".
 MDFMK featured all three members sharing vocal duties.
 Their song "Missing Time" was used in the animated movie Heavy Metal 2000.

 In 2002, the trio reformed KMFDM along with Raymond Watts, and released Attak.
 Afterwards, Skold departed the band.
 Due to a commitment to produce Marilyn Manson's album The Golden Age of Grotesque, Skold was unable to join KMFDM's 2002 Sturm & Drang tour; he did, however, make two guest appearances at shows in June.

-On 16 December 2008 the KMFDM website announced that Skold and Konietzko would be releasing an album together, titled Skold vs. KMFDM.
+On 16 December 2008, the KMFDM website announced that Skold and Konietzko would be releasing an album together, titled Skold vs. KMFDM.
 The album was released on 24 February 2009.

 Skold did production and instrumentation work on KMFDM's album Blitz, released 24 March 2009.
 Later that same year he contributed a remix to Left Spine Down's 2009 remix album entitled Voltage 2.3: Remixed and Revisited, as well as 16volt's album American Porn Songs.

-Newlydeads & ohGr
+Newlydeads and ohGr

 Skold performed a show as a fill-in guitarist with Taime Downe's The Newlydeads on 13 December 2000 at the Pretty Ugly Club in Los Angeles.
 Skold, on bass, joined ohGr, a project of Skinny Puppy vocalist Nivek Ogre, for the tour in support of its first album, Welt, in 2001, although he does not appear on the album.